persistenceOne/awesome-persistence/Validator.md

 Validators can set commissions on the fees they receive as an additional incentive.

-If validators double sign, are frequently offline, or do not participate in governance, their staked XPRT (including XPRT of users that delegated to them) can be slashed.
+If validators double sign or frequently offline, their staked XPRT (including XPRT of users that delegated to them) can be slashed.
 Penalties can vary depending on the severity of the violation.

 ---